How to Hedge Against Inflation

 Roberto Rivero

 Have you ever noticed that, as time goes by, your money doesn’t seem to go as far?
 You are not imagining it, ten pounds today does not buy you the same amount as it would have 20 years ago.
-This is due to inflation, which, although may sound bad, is a perfectly normal phenomenon.
+This is due to inflation, which measures the rate at which prices increase over a period a time.

-In fact, a certain amount of inflation is actually desirable in a healthy economy.
-But when inflation gets out of control, it can start to put your hard-earned money at risk.
-This is why many investors choose to hedge against inflation.
-But what is a hedge against inflation?
+As prices increase, money loses its purchasing power, which is why many investors attempt to hedge against inflation.
+But what is inflation hedging?
 And what is the best inflation hedge?
-In this article, we will look at these questions as well as demonstrate how to hedge against inflation.
+In this article, we will look at these questions as well as demonstrate how to hedge inflation.

-Hedging is a method used in the financial markets by traders and investors in order to mitigate risk.
+Hedging is a method used in the financial markets in order to mitigate risk.
 This is typically done by opening an opposing position in the market in order to offset any loss incurred in the main position.

-A simple way to think of hedging is as an insurance policy, which you might choose to take out in order to protect yourself against an adverse market movement.
+A simple way to think of hedging is as an insurance policy, which some investors choose to take out in order to protect themselves against an adverse market movement.

 Inflation hedging involves protecting your capital against inflation’s devaluing effect.
-Therefore, in order to successfully hedge against inflation, investors need to find assets which will rise in value in tandem with, or at a faster rate than, inflation.
+Therefore, in order to successfully hedge against inflation, investors need to find assets the value which will rise in tandem with, or at a faster rate than, inflation.

 When inflation is lower than, or the same value as, interest rates, inflation does not pose a significant danger to savers.
 When this is the case, the rate at which your savings are losing value due to inflation is being offset by the interest you are earning for storing your money in the bank.